Do I need to be an expert photographer to join the club?

 What images qualify for entry into club competitions?

-Images entered into club competitions must all be the original work of the author, and must have been taken in the last 3 years prior to entry into the competition.
+Images entered into club competitions must all be the original work of the author.
 The competitions cover various categories as listed below.
 Check out the Club Image Galleries to see the images that placed and won in previous competitions.

 Are there prizes awarded to winning entries?